 Click here to view a list of accessible stays on Mackinac Island.

 Your journey to Mackinac Island will most likely start with a ferry ride.
-Both Star Line Mackinac Island Hydro-Jet Ferry and Shepler’s Mackinac Island Ferry are wheelchair and scooter accessible ferries.
+Both Star Line Mackinac Island Ferry and Shepler’s Mackinac Island Ferry are wheelchair and scooter accessible ferries.
 There is no charge to bring an electric scooter, power wheelchair, or manual wheelchair from the mainland to Mackinac Island.

 Terrain of Mackinac Island